 When you use passive voice, you need to wait til the end of the sentence to find out who's doing the action.
 Using passive voice also removes the power from your writing.
 By using an active verb and putting the subject of your sentence up front, you give your writing more power.

-Sometimes, you'll need to use passive voice because the subject of the sentence isn't unknown or doesn't matter.
+Sometimes, you'll need to use passive voice because the subject of the sentence isn't known or doesn't matter.
 But most of the time, you'll want to use active voice.
 We recommend having less than 50 instances of passive voice per every 1,000 sentences in your writing.

 Passive voice can be unclear.
 With passive voice, you can construct a grammatically correct sentence without showing who or what is performing the action.